Charles L. Venable: Early curatorial roles and directorship (1986-2011)

 Venable was hired by the Dallas Museum of Art in 1986 as its first curator of decorative arts.
 His book, Silver in America was published during this time and was followed by Venable’s first major exhibition by the same title, which opened in Dallas in November 1994.
 Venable worked at the Dallas Museum of Art for 16 years, during which time he became the museum's deputy director.

 Venable was hired in 2002 by the Cleveland Museum of Art (CMA) as the deputy director for collections and programs, overseeing the development of exhibitions, publications, and art acquisitions.
 His work also included the expansion and building renovation done by architect Rafael Viñoly.

 Venable left the Cleveland Museum of Art in 2007 to become the director of the Speed Art Museum in Louisville, Kentucky, starting on October 29, 2007.
-His work there included overseeing a quality assessment of the institution’s collection that led to a major refinement of its holdings, as well as renovated building space designed by Kulapat Yantrasast.
+His work there included overseeing a quality assessment of the institution's collection, as well as renovated building space designed by Kulapat Yantrasast.